ChristopherWilks/megadepth/README.md

 Also, `--bigwig` will not work on Windows, megadepth as of release 1.0.5 will simply skip writing a BigWig if this option is passed in with the Windows build, but will process other options which still make sense (e.g. `--auc`).

-### `megadepth /path/to/bamfile --auc`

-Reports area-under-coverage across all bases (one large sum of overlapping reads, per-base).
-This will also report additional counts for:
- * `min-unique-qual` only for reads with MAPQ >= to this setting
- * `--annotation`: only for bases in the annotated regions

-This computes the coverage (same as `--coverage`) under the hood, but won't output it unless `--coverage` is also passed in.

-Will default to reporting to `STDOUT` unless `--no-auc-stdout` is passed in.

-### `megadepth /path/to/bamfile --coverage`

-Generates per-base counts of overlapping reads across all the whole genome.

-Typically this is used to produce a BigWig, but can be used w/o the `--bigwig` option to just output TSVs

-Will default to reporting to `STDOUT` unless `--no-coverage-stdout` is passed in.
+### Coverage over regions

-### `megadepth /path/to/bamfile --annotation <annotated_file.bed>`
+#### `megadepth /path/to/bamfile --annotation <annotated_file.bed>`

-Generates per-base counts across all regions in `<annotated_file.bed>` file.
+generates per-base counts across all regions in `<annotated_file.bed>` file.

-This will use the BAM index file (.bai) if it exists, otherwise it will do a linear walkthrough the BAM, but only reporting the coverage for the regions specified.
+This will use the BAM index file (.bai) if it exists, otherwise it will do a linear walkthrough the BAM, but only reporting the coverage for the regions specified (typically much slower w/o an index).

 The annotation BED file does not need to be sorted in any particular way.